The Classic Cosmopolitan Cocktail is beautiful, refreshing and delicious with vodka, cranberry juice, lime juice, and orange liqueur

 I’ve indicated a range in the amount of cranberry juice to use; I so prefer the less is more approach but if you like more?
 Go for it.

 So have to share this little story with you.
-I wanted to rim the glass with something but didn’t want to bring out the ‘thou shalt NEVER rim a Cosmopolitan’ trolls so I did a search to see if I was way off base; if it was being done by bartenders.
+I wanted to rim the glass with something but didn’t want to bring out the ‘thou shalt NEVER rim a Cosmopolitan Cocktail’ trolls so I did a search to see if I was way off base; if it was being done by bartenders.

 Big mistake; I just wanted to put something fun on the rim of a cocktail glass for crying out loud!
 In this instance Google thought I meant Cosmopolitan as in magazine and rimming as in something sexual.
+Ye-gads no!
+Don’t be like Barb; trust me and use powdered sugar!

-The Perfect Cosmopolitan - A Classic Cocktail
+- The Old Fashioned – A Classic Cocktail

 - 1 ½ ounces vodka or citrus vodka